-The options available to resolve your holiday problem will depend on whether the holiday you booked is a holiday package or one booked directly with the providers of your transport and accommodation.
-If you have booked a package holiday, you will have extra rights.
-A package holiday is one that consists of two or more elements, such as transport and accommodation, that are sold to you as a package at an inclusive price.
+How you resolve your holiday problem will depend on whether your holiday is a holiday package or one booked directly with the providers of your transport and accommodation.
+If you've booked a package holiday, you'll have extra rights.

 Your holiday is likely to be a package holiday if it:

 Your holiday is unlikely to be a package holiday if you booked all the elements of it with separate providers, e.g. you booked the flight directly with the airline and the accommodation directly with the hotel.

 The contract with the travel company can be made up of several documents, such as a document confirming the booking and information given in a brochure or by the travel agent.

 Usually, a tour operator will provide a package holiday of the type and quality described in the brochure.
 However, if they don't, and you make a claim based solely on the brochure or promotional materials, you could be unsuccessful.
 If it ends up in court, the judge will consider the claim based on what a reasonable person's expectation would be.

 Once your booking has been confirmed, there is a binding contract between you and the tour operator and it can't then be cancelled without breaking the contract.
 If the booking hasn't been confirmed, there is no contract and either you or the tour operator can cancel the arrangements.

 If the tour operator cancels your package holiday, you can:

 If you cancel your holiday, for example, because of ill health, you'll usually lose your deposit or pay a cancellation charge as you have broken the terms of the contract.

 The contract will usually say whether a cancellation fee has to be paid, and will give the amount or a way of working it out.
 If the contract doesn't allow cancellation, you'll be liable to pay any losses the tour operator might have.
 Check to see whether your travel insurance covers the cost of cancellation.